GurpritK/mental-health-awareness/README.md

 ### Google's Lighthouse Performance
 Screenshots of certain pages and scores (mobile and desktop)

+Initial tests showed 75 for Performance, 98 for Accessibility and 57 for Best Practices.
+A deeper dive revealed performance issues with the hero image load.

+The attribute rel="noopener" for added security on external links was missing, so these were applied.

 ### Browser Compatibility
 Check compatability with different browsers
 ### Responsiveness